MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 The public preview of this feature has the following limitations:

 - The analysis mode view has a limit of 100,000 rows.
-If you exceed this limit, you get a message telling you so.
-To work around this limitation, the set filters on the page before you switch to analysis mode, if it's possible.
-For example, maybe you want to analyze a certain group of customers or only want data from the current year.
+If you exceed this, you get a message telling you so.
+To work around this limitation, set filters on the page before you switch to analysis mode, if possible.
+For example, you want to analyze a certain group of customers or only want data from the current year.
 You can also choose a predefined view if it would work for your analysis.
 - The share data analysis feature isn't available.
 - The ability to save preferred data analysis choices on list pages and save analysis menus per analysis tab are currently not available.